IceHe/lib/auth/oauth-2-in-action.md

 >
 > - **When using the query parameter, the value of the access token can possibly inadvertently leak into server-side logs, because it's part of the URL request.**
 > - Using the form-encoded parameter limits the input type of the protected resource to using form-encoded parameters and the POST method.
->   If the API is already set up to do that, this can be fine as it doesn’t experience the same security limitations that the query parameter does.
+>   If the API is already set up to do that, this can be fine as it doesn't experience the same security limitations that the query parameter does.
 >
 > The Authorization header provides the maximum flexibility and security of all three methods, but it has the downside of being more difficult for some clients to use.
 > A robust client or server library will provide all three methods where appropriate, _and in fact our demonstration protected resource will accept an access token in any of the three locations._